meng-ucalgary/seng-637-assignment-5/Assignment5-ReportTemplate.md

    ![MTTFmin half RDC plot](images/RDC_MTTFhalf.PNG)

-### Advantages/Disadvantages of Reliability Demonstration Chart
+#### Advantages and disadvantages of Reliability Demonstration Chart

+**Advantages**

-One of the advantages of Reliability Demonstration Chart is that it has an easy to understand approach in understanding the failure data whether or not it is acceptable given the risk appetite of the user and the developer.
+- Easy to understand in determining whether the SUT is acceptable or not given the risk appetite of the user and the developer.

+- RDC is time and cost efficient as it requires simple data processing and plotting.

-Another advantage is that it provides immense detail graphically for decision making as to at which interval should we stop testing and either reject or accept the results.
+- Another advantage is that it provides graphical details for decision making as to at which interval should we stop testing and either reject or accept the results.

+**Disadvantages**

+- It cannot be used to calculate the exact quantitative value for the reliability (or availability) of the SUT.

-One disadvantage is that finding the MTTFmin is a bit tricky and if the value is wrong, then the entire Reliability Demonstration Chart would be proved meaningless.
+- Finding the MTTFmin can be a bit tricky and if the value is wrong, then the entire RDC would be proved meaningless.
-Another disadvantage is that normalizing of input events is needed to get the results as intended for the plot.

 ## Comparison of results